The concept of continuations arises naturally in programming: a

 using ML exceptions.
 Since exceptions are a particular case of

 delimited control, we obtain another proof that simply

 control is not strongly normalizing.

-We implement lazy evaluation without any mutation or other destructive operations -- essentially in call-by-value lambda-calculus with shift and reset.
+We implement lazy evaluation without any mutation or other destructive operations -- essentially in a call-by-value lambda-calculus with shift and reset.